salbrec/seqQscorer/README.md

 ```
 python derive_seqBLQ_features.py --fastq /var/examples/single/ENCFF165NJF.fastq.gz --assembly hg38
 ```

-One big advantage coming with this extension is that the Bowtie2 index files for the whole reference genome are not needed.
+One big advantage coming with this extension is that the *Bowtie2* index files for the whole reference genome are not needed.
 The blocklist features can be created using a blocklist-restricted reference genome, which comes with this repository and does not need to be provided by the user.
 It is still possible to use an own index via the parameter `--btidx`.
+Note that the file path used here is for a small example that comes within the docker image and does not represent a full sequencing sample.

+### Applying the seqBLQ extension on preprocessed samples

 ```
-python seqBLQscorer.py --indir ./features_BL/ --assembly hg38 --assay ChIP-seq --runtype se
+python seqBLQscorer.py --indir ./seqBLQ_feature_examples/ --assembly hg38 --assay ChIP-seq --runtype se
 ```

-Note that this is just an example and the assembly might not necessarily be the correct one for the small example FASTQ file provided within the docker image.
+The preprocessed examples that come with the repository in folder `seqBLQ_feature_examples` are samples from the *CistromeDB* project.
+CistromeDB does not provide a quality label comparable to the ENCODE status based on a semi-manual curation procedure.
+However, samples in CistromeDB are assigned to different *quality flags* as indicated in the file names by *cisQF*.
+For examples, 3 quality flags have been raised for the sample `SRR946845_cisQF_3`.
+Samples with more flags are expected to be of lower quality than those with fewer (or even 0) quality flags.

 ### Installation for the seqBLQ extension